Hadiskhabis/pml-playground/pandoc/filters-lua/pml-writer/STATUS.md

         * [ ] Ensure that all pandoc element functions are correctly invoking the node escaping function, based on PML needs instead of HTML.
     + [ ] **Attributes escaping** — [attributes escaping rules] differ slightly, and only apply to quoted attributes.
 Currently the filter is not taking care of ensuring that quoted attributes are escaped at all.
         * [ ] Create `attr_escape()` function.
-    + [ ] **HTML entities** — markdown documents might contain HTML entities (either named or code-point value based), so we need to ensure that these are always intercepted and converted to PML Unicode escapes.
-I'm not sure whether HTML entities are kept in the pandoc AST at all, and if they are I need to find out _how_ they are represented and stored, so I need to create some test documents to see how such entities in a markdown source are transformed in the JSON AST file.
 - [ ] **Comments preservation** — markdown files can contain HTML comments, so it would be nice to be able to preserve them by converting them into PML comments.
     + [ ] Find out how HTML comments are represented in the AST.
 Are they Raw nodes?
     + [ ] What other input formats might carry comments? (i.e. other than HTML)